TORONTO Rapper Snoop Dogg insists, for now, he is dropping the 'Dogg' to take on a new moniker, Snoop Lion.

 "For those who feel like it is not real or it is not authentic, that is what it is.
 You are going to have your own opinions and views," he said.
 "What I can do, is put down a clean glass of water and a dirty glass of water and you can have the choice to drink whatever one you like."

 Still not shy and never short of a quip, the second half of the film delves more into Snoop's checkered past, including his many run-ins with the law on drug and gun possession charges.

-But, like rapper and record producer Sean Combs ever the successful brand maker, he hinted that he would still play his old rap hits and did not rule out future rap albums.
+But, like rapper and record producer Sean Combs ever the successful brand maker, he hinted on Friday that he would still play his old rap hits and concerts and did not rule out future rap albums.

 "I am still Snoop Dogg.
 This is me right now," he said before making reporters laugh by using a set of expletives that once filled his rap hits.